 Office: MMCH 201A

-BioEric Anderson is the Co-Director of the MPD program and an Associate Professor of Industrial Design in the School of Design at Carnegie Mellon University.
-He teaches undergraduate design studio courses and co-teaches the Integrated Product Develop (IPD) capstone course in the Master in Product Development program, with faculty from CMU's Mechanical Engineering and Tepper School of Business.
-Anderson is also a Chairman Emeritus of the Board of Directors of the Industrial Designers Society of America (IDSA).
+BioEric Anderson is Co-Founder and Co-Director of the Integrated Innovation Institute, Associate Dean of the College of Fine Arts, and Associate Professor of Industrial Design in the School of Design at Carnegie Mellon University.
+He teaches undergraduate studio courses in Design and teaches masters courses for the Institute including co-teaching the Integrated Product Development (IPD) capstone course in the Masters of Integrated Innovation for Product and Services (MII-PS) program.
+Anderson is also a past President of the Board of Directors of the Industrial Designers Society of America (IDSA).

-Prior to teaching at Carnegie Mellon, Anderson spent over a decade as a full time design practitioner for corporate departments and consulting firms based in New York, New Jersey, and Pennsylvania (Philadelphia area), where he designed a broad variety of products including medical instruments, tradeshow exhibits, corporate identities, and consumer products.
+Prior to teaching at Carnegie Mellon, Anderson spent over a decade as a full time design practitioner for corporate departments and consulting firms based in New York, New Jersey, and Pennsylvania where he designed a broad variety of products that included medical instruments, tradeshow exhibits, corporate identities, and consumer products.

-Anderson holds a BS in Industrial Design from Philadelphia College of Art, and an MFA and an MA in Design Education from The Ohio State University.
+Anderson holds a BS in Industrial Design from the Philadelphia College of Art, and an MA and an MFA in Design Education from The Ohio State University.